Scott8586/automated-incremental-backups/README.md

 ## Installation

 The program is just one file, no installation needed.
-You could simply [download it](https://raw.github.com/c3l/ibr/master/ibr), or clone this repository, this enables you to easily get future updates.
+You can simply [download it](https://raw.github.com/c3l/ibr/master/ibr), or clone this repository.

 ## About